madzera/happytree/README.md

 tree-like behavior, whereas an *@Id* attribute of an object is referenced as a *@Parent* attribute of its children.

-In certain circumstances there is a need to convert a list of Java objects, that could represent a model layer in a business context, into an actual hierarchical tree structure in memory, where objects contain its children and each child contains its own children collection and so on.
+In certain circumstances there is a need to convert a list of Java objects that could represent a model layer in a business context, into an actual hierarchical tree structure in memory, where objects contain its children and each child contains its own children collection and so on.